 First, your orthodontist prepares your mouth by applying braces, which will move the fully grown teeth into their correct position, leaving room for the impacted tooth to grow into its natural position.
 Next, you will see the oral surgeon, who will expose the impacted tooth in a surgical procedure and attach an orthodontic bracket.
 The bracket is a very small chain placed directly on the tooth.
 The chain will be gently pulled on by your orthodontist to move the impacted tooth over some time, placing the tooth into its proper position within the mouth.

-If you are in need of an exposure and bonding treatment for an impacted canine tooth, we encourage you to contact our office to schedule an initial consultation with Dr. Baker, Dr. Barber, or Dr. Springer.
+If you are in need of an exposure and bonding treatment for an impacted canine tooth, we encourage you to contact our office to schedule an initial consultation with Dr. Barber or Dr. Springer.